Example Activities, Destinations and Format

 Our fire-circle and bushcraft skills area provides all we need for an outdoor-learning retreat.

-Further afield, we choose simple farm-based camping facilities.
+Further afield, we enjoy simple woodland and farm-based facilities.

 Bring your own outdoor gear and lunch, and enjoy stepping away from modern technology.